 See Streams for more information.

 A task determines the amount of resources available for pipelines and connections to process data.
 Tasks run in parallel, allowing processing to scale out as needed.
 Decodable allocates up to the number of tasks you specify, although it may allocate fewer if it determines a task would be idle.
 The amount of processing capacity a task can perform varies based on the size of a record, the complexity of the query, and the speed of source- and sink-connected systems.
 Typically tasks can process 2-8MiB or 1000-10,000 records per second.

 See Manage task count and sizes for more information.

-See Managing streams for information about how to specify a watermark.
+See Create a stream for information about how to specify a watermark.

 A window is a segment of a data stream with a start time and an end time.
 When working with streaming data, or data that has no predetermined size or end, windows allow you to summarize a series of records.
-Windows can be defined using either event time or processing time.
 You can use windowing functions to define windows in pipelines, allowing you to perform summarizations on your data stream such as count or sums.

 See Windowing Reference for more information

 Related term: Watermark